justinhelmer/spork/README.md

 Not everything has a `node` adapter.
 Often times, there is a need to spawn a child process to run another script (maybe even fork another `node` process).

-Forking and managing child processes in `node` can be a pain.
+Forking and managing [child processes](https://nodejs.org/api/child_process.html) in `node` can prove challenging.
 If something fails in the pipe, you can be left over with `phantom processes` running in the background.
+Over time, these can accumulate and result in strange issues such as blocked ports, misbehaving debug tools, "random" exits, etc. Even a number of popular `node` modules, `grunt` plugins, etc. fail to exit cleanly.

-Over time, these can accumulate and result in strange issues such as blocked ports, misbehaving debug tools, "random" exits, etc.
+Additionally, the [child_process.spawn](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) interface is not very desirable.
+It was written for flexibility, but the majority of the time it is used the same way.
+Managing all of this correctly across multiple processes and multiple scripts can be cumbersome and error-prone.

-Even a number of popular `node` modules, `grunt` plugins, etc. fail to exit cleanly.
+To defer this redudancy and avoid the risk, `spork` was created to try to make spawning and forking smoother -- hence the name.

 ## Overview